A truly epic road to Kennebec Pass in Colorado

 How long is Kennebec Pass in CO?

-Starting at US-160, near the town of Hesperus, the road is 22.69km (14.1 miles) long.
-The winding road is pretty steep, hitting a 15% of maximum gradient through some of the ramps.
+The winding road is pretty steep, with a maximum gradient of 15% through some of the ramps.
 Only about the last two miles require 4WD.
-Near the summit, the road has very steep drop offs, requiring experienced drivers to skillfully navigate the high-elevation route.
-It’s a hardscrabble road cleaved in the 1800s and originally used by prospectors.
-There is little traffic on this ride so carry bike tools, a tire repair kit, and pump.
+Near the summit, the road has very steep drop-offs, requiring experienced drivers to skillfully navigate the high-elevation route.
+There is little traffic on this ride, so carry bike tools, a tire repair kit, and a pump.

 Is Kennebec Pass open?

-Set high in the La Plata Range within the San Juan National Forest, the road is usually impassable from late spring through late fall (depending on snow).
+Set high in the La Plata Range within the San Juan National Forest, the road is usually impassable from late spring through late fall, depending on snow.

 Is the road to Kennebec Pass in CO scenic?

 The views are amazing and worth the drive.
 About a mile before the pass, there is an obvious parking area.
 The drive offers incredible panoramas of the surrounding mountains.
-Along the way you can see old mining equipment and abandoned structures.
+Along the way, you can see old mining equipment and abandoned structures.
 The summit offers breathtaking views of the Rocky Mountain scenery.

 Pic: jeffraich